José de Acosta: Peru and Acosta's disease

 Towards the close of the viceroyalty of Toledo, Father Acosta appears to have moved from the interior of Peru to Lima.
-Here he mentions superintending the casting of a great bell, for which there was difficulty in getting fuel for the furnace, making it necessary to fell great trees in the Rímac River valley.
+Here he mentions superintending the casting of a great bell, for which there was difficulty in getting fuel for the furnace, making it necessary to fell great trees in the Rímac River's valley.
 Viceroy Toledo was practically the founder of the University of St. Mark at Lima, where Acosta was to occupy the chair of theology.
 Here he was again able to display his abilities as a famed orator.

-In 1571 José went to Cuzco as a visitor of the recently founded college of the Jesuits.
+In 1571, José went to Cuzco as a visitor of the recently founded college of the Jesuits.
 He returned to Lima three years later to again fill the chair of theology, and was elected provincial in 1576.

-In 1579 Sir Francis Drake was on the coast, and the Viceroy dispatched a fleet under Pedro Sarmiento de Gamboa, partly to chase the English pirate, and partly to explore and survey the Strait of Magellan.
+In 1579, the Viceroy dispatched a fleet under Pedro Sarmiento de Gamboa, partly to chase Sir Francis Drake on the coast, and partly to explore and survey the Strait of Magellan.
 Acosta had conversations with the pilot of Sarmiento's fleet, and was allowed to inspect his chart, thus obtaining much hydrographic information, and particulars respecting the tides in the straits.
 He also conversed with the new Viceroy Don Martín Henríquez on the same subject.

-Acosta founded a number of colleges, among them those of Arequipa, Potosí, Chuquisaca, Panama and La Paz, but met with considerable opposition from the Viceroy Toledo.
+Acosta founded a number of colleges, among them those of Arequipa, Potosí, Chuquisaca, Panama and La Paz, even when met with considerable opposition from the Viceroy Toledo.
 His official duties obliged him to investigate personally a very extensive range of territory, so that he acquired a practical knowledge of the vast province, and of its aboriginal inhabitants.
 At the 1582 session of the Third Council of Lima, Father Acosta played a very important part and was its historian.
 He delivered an eloquent and learned oration at its last sitting on October 18, 1583.